-How China’s Special Economic Zones contributed 30 Million Jobs , 22% of its GDP and enticed 45%
+How China’s Special Economic Zones contributed 30 Million Jobs , 22% of its GDP and enticed 45%of its foreign investment

 China has long been an appealing locality for corporations to relocate to.
 In addition to a lower corporate tax rate of 25%, China offers a healthy incentive package for foreign investors along with low labor costs and a buyer’s market of over 1.3 billion.